ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 So I prepared very simple demo for curious readers.

+Please be aware the code is provided as is, as long the feature (or property) is not officially documented use on your own responsibility.
+I will do my best to confirm this is officially supported as soon as possible.

 # What's inside
 - DynamicComponentDemo - Blazor server app demonstrating runtime injected dynamic component